 The staffing crisis impacts both healthcare practices and patients.
 With nearly 1.7 million healthcare workers quitting this year – on the heels of an unprecedented time of challenges and industry impacts of COVID-19 – everyone from referral coordinators and administration to nurses and physicians are at risk of employee burnout.
-The healthcare industry is certainly stretched thin, and the responsibilities of managing staff and onboarding new team members on top of providing quality care are contributing to a crisis that, if not effectively dealt with, will ultimately cost patients and practices alike.
+The healthcare industry is stretched thin, and the responsibilities of managing staff and onboarding new team members on top of providing quality care contribute to a crisis that, if not effectively dealt with, will ultimately cost patients and practices alike.

-To overcome these challenges within healthcare, it’s important to streamline referral management in specialty care by doing more with less.
+To overcome these challenges within healthcare, it’s essential to streamline referral management in specialty care by doing more with less.
 The AristaMD platform can improve and streamline referral management in the specialty care setting.
 Regardless of whether your practice uses integrated technology or traditional manual processes, these strategies will support patients, practices and overall business success.

 First, let’s explore the manual referral processes and their challenges, as manual work correlates to staffing turnover.
 Patients require primary care provider (PCP), hospital or clinic referrals to receive specialty care, and most often, these referrals come through via fax, and from there, the digitization process begins.
 Many times, the daunting process looks similar to this:

 - Administration: The referral coordinator gathers information about the patient’s condition, but often, this involves contacting the referring PCP for more information.
 Additionally, the patient’s insurance information must be checked and confirmed.
 Referral and follow-up challenges arise due to failed fax and phone follow-ups.